 For a sequence of random variables $X_1,X_2,\ldots$ and a random variable $Y$ (defined on the same sample space), we write $X_n \to_p Y$ to denote the sequence $X_n$ converges in probability to $Y$, $X_n \to_d Y$ to denote the sequence $X_n$ converges in distribution to $Y$, and $X_n \to_{L^p} Y$ to denote the sequence $X_n$ converges in $L^p$ to $Y$.
-We also recall standard results that will be utilized several times throughout, such as the equivalence of convergence in probability and distribution when the limit is constant, as well as Slutsky's theorem: \begin{theorem}[Slutsky's theorem, \cite{slutsky1925stochastische}] If $X_n,Y_n$ are sequences of random variables such that $X_n \to_d X$ and $Y_n \to_p \nu$ for a random variable $X$ and a constant $\nu$, then $X_n + Y_n \to_d X + \nu$ and $X_nY_n \to_d \nu X$. \end{theorem} Additionally, we will make use of the Subgroup Algorithm due to Diaconis and Shashahani \cite{DiSh87}: \begin{theorem}[Subgroup algorithm, \cite{DiSh87}] If $G$ is a compact group, $H$ is a closed subgroup of $G$, and $G/H$ is the set of left-cosets of $H$ in $G$, then $x \sim \Unif(G/H)$ and $y \sim \Unif(H)$ are independent if and only if $xy \sim \Unif(G)$. \end{theorem} This result allows for uniform sampling from $G$ by independently sampling a uniform coset representative and a uniform element from the subgroup $H$.
+We also recall standard results that will be utilized several times throughout, such as the equivalence of convergence in probability and distribution when the limit is constant, as well as Slutsky's theorem: \begin{theorem}[Slutsky's theorem, \cite{slutsky1925stochastische}] If $X_n,Y_n$ are sequences of random variables such that $X_n \to_d X$ and $Y_n \to_p \nu$ for a random variable $X$ and a constant $\nu$, then $X_n + Y_n \to_d X + \nu$ and $X_nY_n \to_d \nu X$. \end{theorem} Additionally, we will make use of the Subgroup Algorithm due to Diaconis and Shahshahani \cite{DiSh87}: \begin{theorem}[Subgroup algorithm, \cite{DiSh87}] Suppose that $G$ is a compact group, $H$ is a closed subgroup of $G$, and $G/H$ is the set of left-cosets of $H$ in $G$.
+If $x \sim \Unif(G/H)$ and $y \sim \Unif(H)$ are independent, then $xy \sim \Unif(G)$. \end{theorem} This result allows for uniform sampling from $G$ by independently sampling a uniform coset representative and a uniform element from the subgroup $H$.